araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work[^disney-robot].

 As an RL researcher focused on [learning directly on real robots](https://proceedings.mlr.press/v164/raffin22a/raffin22a.pdf), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?[^link-questions]
-PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance[^open-rl-bench].
+PPO benefits from fast and parallel environments[^dota], but PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance[^open-rl-bench].

 So I decided to investigate why these off-policy algorithms are not used by practitioners, and maybe why they don't work with massively parallel simulators.